shayandavoodii/Count-The-Number-of-Each-Word-in-Sentences/README.md

 #   18 │ are               0           0           0           0           0
 #   19 │ and               0           0           0           1           0
 ```

-And, I can plot it using the following code to see the lenth of each sentence:
+And, I can plot it using the following code to see the length of each sentence:

 ```julia
 using Plots